The History of Morven Park

 For 100 years, Morven Park was the home of the Swann family, beginning in 1800 with Thomas Swann Sr., who served as Attorney General for Washington, D.C..
 Before his death, Swann distributed and sold portions of Morven Park to his children, and in 1842, Thomas Swann Jr. purchased his siblings’ properties to become sole owner of Morven Park.

 Mr. Swann, Jr., made his primary residence in Maryland, keeping Morven Park as his summer retreat.
 A successful railroad executive, he moved into politics and served as mayor of Baltimore, governor of Maryland and in the U.S. House of Representatives for five terms.

-Mary Mercer Swann Carter, Thomas Swann, Jr.'s daughter, took ownership of Morven Park and she remained owner until 1898.
-By the time Westmoreland and Marguerite Davis purchased the estate in 1903, it had changed hands several times, but they became its most influential and its final owners.
+Mary Mercer Swann Carter, Thomas Swann, Jr.'s daughter, inherited Morven Park and she remained its owner until 1898.
+By the time Westmoreland Davis purchased the estate in 1903, it had changed hands several times, and they became its final private owners.